Jonathan Davis: Early life

-He did not get along with his stepmom and has accused her of harassing him and doing things like giving him tea mixed with Thai hot oil and jalapeño juice to drink when he was sick.
+He did not get along with his stepmother and has accused her of harassing him and giving him tea mixed with Thai hot oil and jalapeño juice to drink while he was sick.
 He also mentioned that she mixed tabasco with his tea.
 At that time, Davis had sexual fantasies about his stepmother, dreaming of "fucking her and killing her".
 Though she was later divorced by Davis's father, the Korn song "Kill You" was nonetheless written about her.
 In an interview for The Guardian, Davis said that he left home when he was 18 because he felt like "public enemy number one", since his stepmother—quoted as "twisted and sadistic"—hated him, and his own father was too embarrassed by the situation to do anything.

 Career

 Early career

 Davis formed his first group with other members in a mysterious formation called Buck Naked, of which only two songs were recorded on demo tapes and distributed to his friends in High School; including New Wave-oriented song "What I Have Done", and a love song "Come With Me".
 Davis, who worked by day in a mortuary, got free haircuts at a college where guitarist Ryan Shuck was a student.
 Davis agreed to join Shuck's group called Sexart, which was formed in 1991.
-Davis described the experience, "I had no clue what I was doing, I didn't know what the hell to do with my voice".
+Davis described the experience by saying "I had no clue what I was doing, I didn't know what the hell to do with my voice".

 Early in 1993, ex-band members of L.A.P.D. who had started a new group named Creep, noticed Davis at The John Bryant club in Bakersfield, and were overwhelmed by his performance with Sexart.
 Davis, who was already a friend of Reginald Arvizu's, was reluctant to join Creep, although he was flattered by the obstinacy of the musicians to integrate him into the group.
 Nevertheless, he only made the decision to audition with Creep after meeting the psychic who told him that it would be beneficial for him to leave Bakersfield, move to Los Angeles and join them.
 Davis left Sexart in his early 20s after a convincing rehearsal with the four Creep members; he commented: "I was a little torn, because I was doing Sexart at the time, and that was my band.
 But I wanted to go and see what it was all about, and from the first note I was hooked.
 It just all clicked."
 Enticed by the prospect of a musical career, Davis resigned from his employment at Bakersfield judicial police, and moved to L.A. with his girlfriend to live with David Silveria and Brian Welch in the same house in Huntington Beach.
 Davis proposed the idea of naming the band as 'Corn'—the spelling would be renamed right after as 'KoЯn'—in reference to the horror film Children of the Corn and a sexually explicit story from his gay friend.